auth0-sandbox/auth0-application-development/module02-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/auth0-api-create-permission.png" /></div>

-1. Fill in a second permission as *read:reports* and a description of *Read expense reports*, and click the *+ Add* button.
+1. Fill in a second permission as *read:reports* and a description of *Read user expense data*, and click the *+ Add* button.

 1. NOTE: When you look under *Applications &rarr; Applications* some Auth0 tenants may automatically